 Edison Status: Up

 Edison, A Cray XC30, has a peak performance of more than 2 petaflops.
-Edison features the Cray Aries high-speed interconnect, fast Intel Xeon processors, 64 GB of memory per core, and a 6.6 petabyte scratch file system.
+Edison features the Cray Aries high-speed interconnect, fast Intel Xeon processors, 64 GB of memory per node, and a 6.6 petabyte scratch file system.